 They can weigh up to 1388 pounds when mature.
 Holstein’s milk is very rich in nutrients but the lowest in fat.
 Their yield is greater than any other breed at around 17,000 pounds per year.
 The fittest cows can be milked three times a day.

 They also have an excellent conception rate.
 Their calves are fast-growing and easy to raise.
 They can weigh around 88 pounds at birth which is great as compared to other breeds.
 Holsteins can be grazed at different grazing systems.

 In size, the Jersey breed is a little smaller than other breeds.
-They reach around 4 feet in height and can weigh up to 881 pounds when mature.
+Cows reach around 4 feet in height at the wither and can weigh up to 880 pounds when mature.

 Their coat color comes in tans and browns of fawn color, with black or brown noses.
 Jerseys are also very friendly cows and get along very well.
-They are sweet and curious.
+Jersey cows are sweet and curious.
 Females are very docile but the bulls can be quite the opposite.

 They are a little unpredictable and can be quite aggressive at times especially when mature.
 Jerseys are famous for their high grass to milk conversion ratio.
 Their milk has the most butterfat and protein content as compared to other cow breeds.

 That is what makes their milk perfect for making cheese and butter.
 They can produce around 6 gallons of milk on a great day.
 They can adapt to a wide range of environmental conditions.
 Jerseys are also very fertile making them a popular dairy breed.

 3. Brown Swiss